BLUE VIEWPOINT

 So, if we do not have to do anything that God gave "only to the Israelites", what is left to guide us Gentiles?
 If God doesn't care what we do, then why do our pastors even bother to preach to us Gentiles from the Bible?
 For that matter, why do we bother going to church at all?

 After all, those rules were written by Jews.
 Maybe it is because a lot of the New Testament was written by the Apostle to the Gentiles - Paul.
 He seems to make it clear that we are not to expect the law to save us - only Jesus can do that.
 But how does he feel about whether the law applies to the Gentiles?
 For that matter, how does Jesus feel about the law?
-So many people have twisted the words of the Bible regarding law so much that it causes other Biblical passages to be lying.
+So many people have twisted the words of the Bible regarding law so much that it causes other Biblical passages to be lying to us.

 That twisting creates havoc with passages like Matthew 5:17-20: